Primary progressive aphasia

-Doctors might order blood tests to check for infections or look for other medical conditions.
-Genetic tests can determine if you have genetic mutations associated with primary progressive aphasia or other neurological conditions.
+Your health care provider might order blood tests to check for infections or look for other medical conditions.
+Genetic tests can determine if you have genetic changes associated with primary progressive aphasia or other neurological conditions.

-Magnetic resonance imaging (MRI) scans can help diagnose primary progressive aphasia, detect shrinking of certain areas of the brain and show which area of the brain might be affected.
-MRI scans can also detect strokes, tumors or other conditions that affect brain function.
+A brain MRI can help diagnose primary progressive aphasia.
+The test can detect shrinking of specific areas of the brain.
+MRI scans also can detect strokes, tumors or other conditions that affect brain function.

-Primary progressive aphasia can't be cured, and there are no medications to treat it.
+Primary progressive aphasia can't be cured, and there are no medicines to treat it.
 However, some therapies might help improve or maintain your ability to communicate and manage your condition.

 Speech and language therapy

 Working with a speech-language pathologist, focusing primarily on ways to make up for lost language skills, can be helpful.
-Although speech and language therapy can't stop the progression of the condition, it can help you manage your condition and may slow the progression of some symptoms.
+Although speech and language therapy can't stop the progression of the condition, it can help you manage your condition.
+The therapy also may slow the progression of some symptoms.